Home

 The original slab was polished on a big specialized machine.
 The edge was polished by the fabricator using a different process, so there can be some difference in appearance.

-However, black galaxy polishes real well, so there shouldn't be a real noticeable difference.
+However, black galaxy polishes to a real nice shine, so there shouldn't be a horribly noticeable difference.
 If it's truly obvious, then they may (but may not) be able to improve it some by additional polishing by hand.

 Don't use mineral oil.
 It will just attract dirt.
-Use DAZZLE Polish, which is made to enhance the shine on stone and actually improves "cleanability."
+Use Topical Polish/Shine Enhancer, which is made to enhance the shine on stone and actually improves "cleanability."

 Itty bitty scratch...
 I'd forget about it.
 Installing a granite countertop can be tricky.
 Very heavy, difficult to move, use of sharp tools, etc. So, rarely is an installation absolutely flawless perfect.

-A visually obvious scratch... okay... have them polish the area, but "itty bitty"... doesn't sound like it's worth complaining about.
+A visually obvious scratch... okay... have them polish the area or you can fill it (if deep enough to fill and adhere) with the Granite & Marble Repair Kit for chips and pits, but "itty bitty"... doesn't sound like it's worth complaining about.
 Unlike some of these other issues.

 Etch Spots/Rough Patch: Is it actually rough to the touch or does it just look rough, dull or unpolished?